 Have a family adventure on the Isle of Wight

-Spend any amount of time on the bucolic Isle of Wight and it’s easy to forget that you’re in the UK at all!
+Spend any amount of time on the beautiful Isle of Wight and it’s easy to forget that you’re in the UK at all.
 This is a land of rolling sand dunes with flashes of greenery, lush forests and stark white cliffs.
 Most people arrive by water, crossing the Solent on a ferry.
-The various ferry operators have lifts and accessible toilets, and you should advise staff 48 hours in advance of your journey should you need assistance.
+The various boat operators have lifts and accessible toilets, and you should advise staff 48 hours in advance of your journey if you need assistance.

 For another fun family day out, take a trip on the Isle of Wight Steam Railway.
-Steam-train buffs will appreciate the beautifully restored Victorian and Edwardian carriages, while those who are less interested in trains will be content to watch the scenic views from the window.
+Steam-train buffs will appreciate the beautifully restored Victorian and Edwardian carriages, watching scenic views unfurl beyond the window.
 All areas of the railway, from its train carriages to its shop and Train Story Discovery Centre, are accessible to wheelchair users.
 Book online then contact the team to reserve a wheelchair-accessible carriage (call 01983 882204 or email email@example.com).

 Try a countryside escape in Fife

-Dreaming of the ultimate, get-away-from-it-all countryside escape?
+Dreaming of the ultimate escape-it-all countryside getaway?
 Then check out The Rings, a cluster of charming holiday accommodations in rural Fife.
-The family-owned site includes a sprawling, 16-bed cottage, plus six peaceful cabins and oodles of space for camping – and it’s committed to accessibility.
+The family-owned site includes a sprawling 16-bed cottage, plus six peaceful cabins and oodles of space for camping – and it’s committed to accessibility.
 Across the properties there are lots of thoughtful features, including lowered counters, wetrooms and spacious corridors that will make your stay a comfortable one.
 Plus, each place offers gorgeous far-reaching views over the Scottish countryside.

 Enjoy a dreamy beach break in Cardigan Bay

-You don’t need to head to Europe for a gorgeous beach break.
-When the summer sun comes out, the blue waters and pale-gold-sand beaches of Cardigan Bay provide a perfect seaside getaway.
+When the summer sun comes out, the blue waters and sandy beaches of Cardigan Bay provide a perfect seaside getaway.
 And if you’re lucky, you might even spot wildlife such as dolphins frolicking in the sea.

 If you’re looking to spend the day on the sand, then head for the strands of Poppit Sands or Newport, both of which have dedicated beach wheelchairs for hire.
 Aberporth also has wheelchair-friendly access to the beach.